SAILResearch/suppmaterial-20-yingzhe-AIOpsEvolvability/README.md

 - Mkl: 2019.0
 - Statsmodels: 0.11.1
 - Xgboost: 1.2.1
+- Scikit-multiflow: 0.5.3

-We recommend using an [Anaconda](https://docs.anaconda.com/anaconda/install/) environment with Python version 3.8.3, then install the `xgboost` and `statsmodels` packages using `pip`, then every Python requirement should be met.
+We recommend using an [Anaconda](https://docs.anaconda.com/anaconda/install/) environment with Python version 3.8.3, then install the `xgboost`, `statsmodels`, and `skmultiflow` packages using `pip`, then every Python requirement should be met.

 ## Data preprocessing
 This part contains code and materials for preprocessing the dataset.
 All code could be found under the `preprocessing` folder.